mitsuhiko/lucumr/2022/9/11/abstracting-over-ownership.rst

 - A `forum thread where @quinedot explains <https://users.rust-lang.org/t/problems-matching-up-lifetimes-between-various-traits-and-closure-parameters/71994/7>`__ how to implement signal callbacks for ``gtk-rs`` that have exactly the same issue as outlined in this blog post.
+This together with another post I have since lost to my browser history provided some path with a GAT like solution that however ultimately ended up not being a realistic choice for me.

 Where does this leave us?
 Unclear.
 If you go down the rabbit hole of reading about all the issues surrounding GATs and HKTBs you get a strong sense that it's better to avoid creating APIs that invole abstracting over ownership and borrowing when possible.
 You will run into walls and the workarounds might be ugly and hard to understand.
-So I guess a new thing I can recommend not to try to do: **do not abstact over borrows and ownership if functions are involved**.
+So I guess a new thing I can recommend not to try to do: **do not abstact over borrows and ownership if functions are involved** (unless you really know what you are doing).

+If you want to to around with it, you can find a full implementation of this post's code `on play.rust-lang.org <https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=c6996d652a14b9ce3d180e95c2888b61>`__.

 ----